The Vyne: The Chapel

+The antechapel, one of the rooms still preserved in its medieval state, contains a painting of the Last Supper by Giovanni Domenico Ferretti which was requested from Horace Mann by Walpole on Chute's behalf.
+It also contains fragments of stained glass from William Sandys' ruined Chapel of the Holy Ghost in Basingstoke.
+The Tomb Chamber, a separate room adjacent to the chapel, was the largest of John Chute's Gothic amendments to the house, and houses a monument to Chaloner Chute designed in the classical style by Thomas Carter.
+The chapel itself was built by William Sandys, replacing an earlier structure, and today retains the ribbed ceilings and intricately carved pews of the 16th century.

+The Stone Gallery

 The Stone Gallery occupies the entire space beneath the long gallery.
 The architectural historian, Mark Girouard, has advanced the theory that this gallery was originally an open loggia, a summer alternative to the indoor gallery above.
 If the Vyne's lower gallery was open, it would have been a precedent to the open gallery connecting the wings at Hatfield House which was built at the conclusion of the 16th century.
 What is known for sure is that it was already an enclosed gallery during the 18th century, however, its Tudor style ceiling is believed to date only from the 18th century, as does the gallery's Portland stone and marble floor.

 An important feature of the Stone Gallery is the terracotta medallion of the Emperor Probus which is inset above the fireplace.
 Made in Italy, probably by Giovanni da Maiano, it is one of the oldest such medallions in Britain.
 Such medallions were to become a common external decorative feature during the short-lived English Renaissance period, similar medallions can be seen in the walls of Hampton Court Palace, while at Montacute House, the former principal entrance has several circular recesses designed for such medallions which never materialised.
 While it is possible this medallion may have decorated the walls of the Sandys grand mansion at The Vyne, there is no conclusive proof.
 It is not listed in an inventory of 1754 and there is speculation that John Chute acquired it following the demolition of the Whitehall's Holbein Gate.

-First Floor
+First floor

 The first floor is reached by an imperial staircase.
 At the centre of the house, it occupies a space once a hall in the original Tudor house.
 The staircase was built between 1769 and 1771.
 Horace Walpole had recommended its installation, however, John Chute eschewed Walpole's favoured Gothic and after a great deal of consideration of alternative styles designing himself a staircase in Palladian style.
 The stairs are considered one of the notable features of the house.
-Taking every advantage of the comparatively small space confining them a single flight rises to a galleried half landing from which four further short flights rise rise to a colonnaded landings and galleries.
+Taking every advantage of the comparatively small space confining them a single flight rises to a galleried half landing from which four further short flights rise to a colonnaded landings and galleries.
 The overall effect is almost theatrical in its treatment of light, space and perspective.